-Commentary on The inner boundaries and the outer boundary to the north-east of the sub-area are readily boundary features recognisable and likely to be permanent.
+The inner boundaries and the outer boundary to the north-east of the sub-area are readily recognisable and likely to be permanent.
 The remaining outer boundaries are readily and impact on Green recognisable but not necessarily permanent.
-If the sub-area was released, the new inner Green Belt boundary Belt boundaries to the east and north-west would not meet the NPPF definition; however, the strength. new inner Green Belt boundary to the north-east would meet the NPPF definition.
+If the sub-area was released, the new inner Green Belt boundaries to the east and north-west would not meet the NPPF definition; however, the new inner Green Belt boundary to the north-east would meet the NPPF definition.
 The new boundary would require strengthening.

-Sub-area category & The sub-area performs strongly against NPPF purposes and makes an important contribution to the wider Green Belt.
+Categorisation & Recommendation The sub-area performs strongly against NPPF purposes and makes an important contribution to the wider Green Belt.
 Not recommended for further consideration.
+Strategic Land Parcel: 20 Area (ha): 2.67 Location North-east of Redbourn